ahsanu123/learnRepo/embedded/README.md

 before start make sure use `.gdbinit` config.

 Debug with gdb (arm-none-eabi-gdb) and segger jlink with following step:
-1. start `JLinkGDBServerExe&` then choose interface speed and device on displayed dialog
+1. start `JLinkGDBServerExe&` then choose interface speed and device on displayed dialog, or run `cmake --build build --target startGdb` to start server in background with `SWD` at speed 400Khz
 2. run `arm-none-eabi-gdb -x ./current-workdir/.gdbinit`, then type following command in `gdb` shell
   ```shell
   file ./path/to/binary/file.elf